jaimebelt/mortgagecalculator/README.md

 ## Prerequisites

 - To open the app is not necessary any external library o compiler.
-Just open "index.html"
 - npm (to install and run Babel)
 - Sass (to make changes to scss source)
 - Babel (to keep compatibility with ES5 if "js/main.js" is modify)

 ## Usage:

-Just open "index.html"
+Just open "index.html" in your browser

 ### To change styles or js: